Aerostat: Terminology

-In student usage, the term aerostat refers to any thermostat that remains in the air primarily using aerostatic buoyancy.
+In conventional usage, the term aerostat refers to any aircraft that remains aloft primarily using aerostatic buoyancy.

 Historically, all aerostats were called balloons.
-Powered types capable of horizontal flight were referred to as dirigible balloons or simply dirigibles (from the French dirigeable meaning steerable).
-These powered aerostats later came to be called airships, with the term "balloon" reserved for unpowered types, whether tethered or free-floating.
+Powered types capable of horizontal flight were referred to as dirigible balloons or simply dirigibles (from the French dirigeable, meaning "steerable").
+These powered aerostats later came to be called airships, with the term "balloon" reserved for unpowered types, whether tethered (which means attached to the ground) or free-floating.

 More recently, the US Government Accountability Office has used the term "aerostat" in a different sense, to distinguish the statically tethered balloon from the free-flying airship.

 Types

 Balloons

 A balloon is an unpowered aerostat which has no means of propulsion and must be either tethered on a long cable or allowed to drift freely with the wind.

 Although a free balloon travels at the speed of the wind, it is travelling with the wind so to a passenger the air feels calm and windless.
-To change its altitude above ground it must either adjust the amount of lift or discard ballast weight.
+To change its altitude it must either adjust the amount of lift or discard ballast weight.
 Notable uses of free-flying balloons include meteorological balloons and sport balloons.

 A tethered balloon is held down by one or more mooring lines or tethers.
 It has sufficient lift to hold the line taut and its altitude is controlled by winching the line in or out.
 A tethered balloon does feel the wind.
 A round balloon is unstable and bobs about in strong winds, so the kite balloon was developed with an aerodynamic shape similar to a non-rigid airship.
 Both kite balloons and non-rigid airships are sometimes called "blimps".
 Notable uses of tethered balloons include observation balloons and barrage balloons and notable uses of untethered balloons include espionage balloons and fire balloons.